Porting Surreal Engine C++ to WebAssembly

 5, 0, 7, 2, 3, 9, 4

 From left to right, a data structure is made – a binary tree, or as I call it – a pyramid.
-Pyramid elements can have a maximum of two child elements, with only one top element.
+Pyramid elements can have a maximum of two child elements, but only one top element.

 Let’s make a binary tree: